xzhuah/BlenderAddonPackageTool/README.md

 Each add-on, while adhering to the basic structure of a Blender add-on, should include a `config.py` file to configure the add-on's package name, ensuring it doesn't conflict with other add-ons.
-When importing dependencies, avoid using relative imports in __init__.py files, this file is copied to the root directory so the path may change.

 This project depends on the `addons` folder; do not rename this folder.